 Bazooka sure is a handsome cat!

 Bazooka can reportedly jump onto the bed with ease, and his expanded girth doesn’t seem to bother him.
-Still, his new caretakers are committed to helping the chonky guy slim down.
-He’s been put on a strict diet and exercise regime, and he doesn’t seem to mind.
+His new caretakers are committed to helping the chonky guy slim down though.
+And he’s been put on a strict diet and exercise regime.
+Which apparently he doesn’t seem to mind!
 He’s made no complaints, and his caretakers are confident he’s capable of dropping a considerable amount of weight.

 While Bazooka adjusts to his new life, he already has a permanent home lined up.
 He’ll head there soon, and his foster hopes his time in the spotlight will educate people about the dangers of overfeeding pets.
 But she also hopes it encourages people to choose compassion and understanding over judgement and accusation.